nus-cs2113-AY2122S1/ip/docs/README.md

 Marks an existing task in the tasklist as **done**.

 Format: `done <task ID>`
-- `<task ID>`: a numerical ID of task to be marked as done
+- Mark a task with the specified `<task ID>` as done.
+- The task ID refers to the index number shown in the displayed tasklist when the `list` command is entered.
+- The task ID **must be a positive integer 1, 2, 3...**

 Example: done 1
-- Marks the task with task ID = 1 as done in the tasklist
+- Marks the task with task ID equals to 1 as done in the tasklist.

 Expected Outcome:
 ```